mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 2. The `loss_scale` is set improperly.
 3. The weight initialization parameter is set improperly.

-MindInsight helps users check hyperparameters.
+MindSpore Insight helps users check hyperparameters.
 In most cases, `SummaryCollector` automatically records common hyperparameters.
-You can use the training parameter details function and lineage analysis function of MindInsight to view hyperparameters.
-Based on the lineage analysis module of the MindInsight model and the code in the script, you can confirm the hyperparameter values and identify improper hyperparameters.
+You can use the training parameter details function and lineage analysis function of MindSpore Insight to view hyperparameters.
+Based on the lineage analysis module of the MindSpore Insight model and the code in the script, you can confirm the hyperparameter values and identify improper hyperparameters.
 If there is a benchmark script, you are advised to compare the hyperparameter values with those in the benchmark script one by one.
 If there are default parameter values, the default values should also be compared to avoid accuracy decrease or training errors caused by different default parameter values of different frameworks.

 ![model_hyper_param](./images/model_hyper_param.png)

-*Figure 4 Viewing model hyperparameters through MindInsight training parameter details*
+*Figure 4 Viewing model hyperparameters through MindSpore Insight training parameter details*

 #### Checking the Model Structure